PTC-Academic/LEGO-Spatial-Computing-Project/5-FFT-Activity.md

    - In the **Authentication** section, theres is a link to the **Account** page, and there is a button on that page to "Generate an API Key".
       - **NOTE:** keep this key private, and for now, copy it to a text editor for later use.
    - Within the Spatial Toolbox folder (either SpatialToolbox-Mac-Interns or SpatialToolbox-Windows-Interns), naviate to the fft folder: ```vuforia-spatial-edge-server/addons/vuforia-spatial-core-addon/blocks/fft```
-   - Open the ```index.js``` file and on lines 66-68 (MacOS version 154 and 156) replace the the values in the quote on the right hand side with your BaseID and API Key.
+   - Open the ```index.js``` file and on lines 66-68 (MacOS version lines 154 and 156) replace the the values in the quote on the right hand side with your BaseID and API Key.
    - Once you update the file, save and then close the file
 3. Now that you have updated the file with your credentials, we can start the server.
-In terminal, navigate to your vuforia-spatial-edge-server and start the Vuforia Spatial Edge Server using the node server (Enter ```npm start``` or ```node server```).
-This is similar to the steps mentioned above.
+As before, start (or if it's running, restart) the node server
-   - Once you open the app and hover over your image target, you can use this video for some assistance: [Using the FFT in Vuforia Spatial Toolbox](https://youtu.be/DtDQxQUz03o)
-   - The FFT Tool and the FFT logic block looks like: <br />
+   - Once you open the app and hover over your image target, the FFT Tool and the FFT logic block looks like: <br />
       <img src="https://github.com/PTC-Academic/LEGO-Spatial-Computing-Project/blob/master/images/5-image011.png" alt="FFT Tools" width="200px">
+   - Watch this video for some assistance: [Using the FFT in Vuforia Spatial Toolbox](https://youtu.be/DtDQxQUz03o)

 ## Using the FFT in Vuforia Spatial Toolbox
 As you use the video above as reference, here are some specific steps for further clarification: